hed-standard/hed-specification/docs/source/03_HED_formats.md

 separated by forward slashes (`/`).

 Valid HED tags do not have leading or trailing forward slashes (`/`).
-A HED tag path many also not have consecutive forward slashes.
+A HED tag path may also not have consecutive forward slashes.

 An important requirement of third generation HED (versions >= 8.0.0) is that the node names in the HED schema **must be unique**.